Google Says Hackers Have Put 'Monitoring Implants' in iPhones For Years (theguardian.com) 68

 And HTML itself is an over engineered mess.

 It is not surprising that there are security flaws.
-What is surprising is that there are not many more of t
+What is surprising is that there are not many more of them.

 There are almost zero exploits in HTML itself.
 Most of them are a combination of JavaScript and CSS features that only incidentally leverage HTML.
 Without the JavaScript and CSS there would be almost no attack surface whatsoever on HTML.
 You would only need to remove from HTML a couple style-related tags and properties that are mostly deprecated now anyway.